MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 kubectl get service --namespace app-routing-system -o wide
 ```

-you can see that the `EXTERNAL-IP` of the `nginx` service is a private IP address.
-This is the private IP addres of a frontend IP configuration in the `kubernetes-internal` private load balancer of your AKS cluster.
+You can see that the `EXTERNAL-IP` of the `nginx` service is a private IP address.
+This address is the private IP of a frontend IP configuration in the `kubernetes-internal` private load balancer of your AKS cluster.

 ```bash
 NAME    TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                                      AGE     SELECTOR